Racist music

 Racist music is music that expresses racism.
-Throughout history, music has been used as a propaganda tool in order to promote a variety of political ideologies and ideas, including racism.
+Throughout history, music has been used as a propaganda tool to promote a variety of political ideologies and ideas, including racism.

 Since the worldwide civil rights movements of the 1960s, the commercial production of racist music has largely ended.
 Today, the production and distribution of racist music is illegal or it is strictly regulated in many countries and jurisdictions.
 However, various hate groups continue to compose music expressing racist themes and imagery on a smaller scale.

 Notable examples

 Minstrel shows

 The minstrel show (also known as minstrelsy) was a predominantly American form of racist entertainment that persisted from the 1820s until the 1970s.
 Minstrel shows featured typically white actors performing songs, dances, and comedy skits based on heavily stereotyped and false beliefs surrounding African Americans in blackface, a form of stage makeup designed to mock the appearance of a Black person.
 During the mid-19th century, minstrel shows formed the center of the American entertainment industry and served as the first uniquely American style of stage performance.
 Minstrel shows played a significant role in perpetuating anti-Black racism and a heavily romanticized and inaccurate view of the Antebellum South throughout their existence.